-'I Hate Myself,' Former Dallas Police Officer Tells Jurors During Murder Trial
+'I Hate Myself,' Former Dallas Police Officer Who Killed Neighbor Tells Jurors

 The former officer's attorneys argue that Guyger fired in self-defense after mistaking Jean for a burglar and contends the shooting was a tragic mistake.
 They say Guyger returned home after a long shift, didn't realize she was on a different floor and entered the wrong apartment in the sprawling complex.

 The latch on the door apparently wasn't engaged, allowing Guyger to enter.
-She testified that the apartment was dark and when the silhouetted person inside began approaching her at a "fast-paced" walk, she called out, "Let me see your hands!
+She testified that the apartment was dark and that when the silhouetted person inside began approaching her at a "fast-paced" walk, she called out, "Let me see your hands!
 Let me see your hands!" and fired within seconds.

 Guyger, who was fired from her job after the shooting, said she intended to kill Jean when she fired her gun, believing he was a threat.